couchbaselabs/cbfg/src/cbfg/README-req-res.md

 value might also be perhaps an opaque string or JSON or EDN.

-Other standardized response keys/values should be used to convey program-readable data (like :result, :value, etc).
+Other standardized response keys/values should be used to convey program-readable data (like :value, etc).

 The :more boolean response key/value entry signifies a non-terminating response, when a stream of multiple responses is expected.
 Some